What is Love? (Part 1)

 Wow - that is a hard one right off the bat!
 For full disclosure, just know that this is something I (Heather) struggle with a lot!
 I do think I have gotten better as I've gotten older, but man - this one is hard for me!
 First, we need to understand what patience is; the definition I found on Google states "able to accept or tolerate delays, problems, or suffering without becoming annoyed or anxious".
 So how can we exercise patience in our relationships?

-Relationships and life in general are filled with delays, problems and suffering.
+Relationships and life, in general, are filled with delays, problems, and suffering.
 That is just part of the package.
-People are going to be late; it's going to take longer than we think it should to do something; finances can get tight or become a point of contention; someone can lose a job; the basement can flood; people get sick (sometimes very sick); people can have mental health issues; you may suffer the loss of a loved one.
+People are going to be late; it's going to take longer than we think it should do something; finances can get tight or become a point of contention; someone can lose a job; the basement can flood; people get sick (sometimes very sick); people can have mental health issues; you may suffer the loss of a loved one.
 If you're married and you said traditional wedding vows, you probably said something like "...

 If that isn't talking about patience, I don't know what is!